 Real Estate Mauritius · Westimmo

-The complete guide for foreign investors — understand each approved EDB scheme, residency permit conditions and tax advantages.
+A complete guide for foreign investors — understand property acquisition schemes, residency conditions, and tax advantages.
 No agency fees.

 Investing in Mauritius